HumairAK/radtest_elk/README.md

 # Radanalytics Test Dockerfiles

-This repo contains dockerfiles that will allow one to quickly deploy radtest stack onto docker.
+This repo contains dockerfiles that will allow one to quickly deploy the elk stack onto openshift.